fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 Bring up the properties dialog again.
 Notice the "Mode" dropdown box near the bottom.
 It's set to "Equal Interval".
 This is a classification scheme that equally divides our range of data (roughly 0 - 10,000,000) into bins with equal ranges (in this case roughly 2 million, so we have separate colors for roughly 0-2 million, 2-4 million, and so on).
 This is evident from the "Classes" window in the middle of the dialog box.
 This means that since virtually all counties in the U.S. have less than 2 million people, most everything is shaded the lightest color.

 Let's change the "Mode" to something that better fits our data, like "Natural Breaks (Jenks)".
 Basically this algorithm tries to find natural groupings in the data (up to the number of groups we specify, which is 5 by default).
+Users should click "Classify" again after selecting "Natural Breaks (Jenks)".

 {% include figure.html src="/assets/images/qgis/symbology-breaks.png" caption="Take care that your styling is appropriate for your data." %}